SAP/openui5-docs/docs/Consuming_OData_V2_Services_with_the_OData_V4_Model_365bdbd.md

 ### Overview

 With OpenUI5 the OData V4 Model supports the consumption of OData V2 services.
 The framework takes care to convert the metadata and the data in a way that the application developer writes its application as he would do with an OData V4 model with a corresponding OData V4 service.
 As OData V4 supports various features that are not covered by OData V2, some features of the OData V4 model cannot be used.
-A list of the limitations is available below.
+A list of the restrictions is available below.

 Here is an example of a manifest.json file, which shows how to configure your application to consume a V2 service with the V4 model.